Sz-Tim/isRev/ms/msDraft.md

 ### Genus level
 At the genus level, gradient-wide beta diversity ($\beta_{st}$) also declines with latitude (Fig. 2, gray; *n*=16, *P*=0.03, *R^2^*=0.25).
 Generic composition changes more rapidly across elevations at low latitudes, though the trend is weaker than at the species level.
-The proportion of gradient-wide genus beta diversity due to turnover is significantly higher in temperate regions (Fig. 3; Wilcoxon rank sum test: *W*=49, *P*=0.042).
-However, there is high variability in the genus turnover proportion among both temperate and tropical gradients; this apparent difference may be spurious.
+The proportion of gradient-wide genus beta diversity due to turnover is significantly higher in temperate regions (Fig. 3; Wilcoxon rank sum test: *W*=49, *P*=0.042), though there is high variability among both temperate and tropical gradients.
-Nonetheless, at the gradient scale, genus communities vary due to comparable proportions of turnover and nestedness (Fig. 3; Paired t-test: *t~15~*=-0.67, *P*=0.51).
+Nonetheless, at the gradient scale, genus communities vary due to roughly equal proportions of turnover and nestedness (Fig. 3; Paired t-test: *t~15~*=-0.67, *P*=0.51).
-When all elevations along a given gradient are compared pairwise, the difference in genus composition results from both the replacement of one genus for another and the loss of genera without replacement.
+Pairwise comparisons of all elevations along a given gradient show that the difference in genus composition results from both the replacement of one genus with another and the loss of genera without replacement.

-However, between elevationally adjacent sites, ant genera, like ant species, tend to be nested; adjacent communities differ due to the loss of genera between elevations rather than the replacement of one genus with another.
+Between elevationally adjacent sites, ant genera, like ant species, tend to be nested; adjacent communities differ due to the loss of genera between elevations rather than the replacement of one genus with another.
 Along many gradients, turnover at the genus level is nearly zero between the majority of adjacent elevations.
 The primary exceptions are in the Philippines [@Samson1997], where turnover is higher than nestedness except at the highest elevations, and in the McPherson Range in Australia [@BurwNaka2011], where turnover is higher than nestedness along the lower half of the gradient.

 ### Subfamily level
 At the subfamily level, gradient-wide beta diversity ($\beta_{st}$) shows no relationship with latitude (Fig. 2, white; *n*=16, *P*=0.15, *R^2^*=0.08).
-The elevational change in subfamily composition does not vary latitudinally.
-The proportion of gradient-wide subfamily beta diversity due to turnover is not different between tropical and temperate mountains (Fig. 2b; Wilcoxon rank sum test: *W*=45; *P*=0.08) and in fact, nearly all of the change in subfamily composition is due to nestedness rather than turnover (Fig. 3; Paired t-test: *t~15~*=-11.04, *P*<0.001).
+The proportion of gradient-wide subfamily beta diversity due to turnover does not differ between tropical and temperate mountains (Fig. 2b; Wilcoxon rank sum test: *W*=45; *P*=0.08).
+In fact, nearly all of the change in subfamily composition is due to nestedness rather than turnover (Fig. 3; Paired t-test: *t~15~*=-11.04, *P*<0.001).
-That is, subfamilies rarely replace one another among sites, but rather the subfamily composition of each elevation is either identical to or a subset of the composition at other elevations.
+Subfamilies rarely replace one another along an elevational gradient, but rather the subfamily composition of each elevation is either identical to or a subset of the composition at other elevations.

-Between adjacent elevations, there is no subfamily turnover along any gradient.
+There is no subfamily turnover along any gradient between adjacent elevations.
-Instead, there is a high degree of elevational overlap among subfamilies, resulting in communities that are nested subsets across elevations.
+The high degree of elevational overlap among subfamilies results in nested subsets of communities across elevations.
-Often, subfamilies are progressively excluded at higher elevations, consistent with environmental filtering [@Dapporto2014].
+Subfamilies are typically progressively excluded at higher elevations, consistent with environmental filtering [@Dapporto2014].
-With highly nested subfamily communities, there is little evidence for competitive exclusion across elevations at the subfamily level.
+There is little evidence for competitive exclusion across elevations at the subfamily level.

-Thus, latitudinal trends in elevational beta diversity are contingent on taxonomic level.
+Latitudinal trends in elevational beta diversity are contingent on taxonomic level.
-Community differences across elevations are most extreme between tropical ant species.
+Tropical ant communities show more extreme differences across elevations.
-Moreover, beta diversity between adjacent elevations declines as taxonomic resolution decreases.
+Beta diversity between adjacent elevations declines as taxonomic resolution decreases.
-The species dissimilarity is higher than genus dissimilarity which, in turn, is higher than subfamily dissimilarity.
+Species dissimilarity is higher than genus dissimilarity which, in turn, is higher than subfamily dissimilarity.

 Most dramatically, turnover across elevations declines at higher taxonomic levels irrespective of latitude.
 Communities become increasingly nested as the differences are due not to the replacement of one taxon with another, but to the loss or addition of taxa.
 This taxonomic trend may occur because competition is most intense among congeners, though heightened sensitivity to abiotic conditions at the species level and resultant elevational specialization could also produce this pattern [@Dapporto2014; @Machac2011].